Yemen crisis

 What’s happening in Yemen?

 Over nine years of fighting in Yemen has driven millions of people from their homes.
 Some 4.5 million people have been internally displaced since conflict broke out, of which 79% are women and children.
-UNHCR is on the ground, helping families find shelter, essential supplies and healthcare.
-Public support is urgently needed to help us reach more people and save lives.
+In Yemen, UNHCR’s operation is currently facing severe funding challenges and is in urgent need of support.
+It is thanks to ongoing support that UNHCR is on the ground helping families find shelter, essential supplies and healthcare.
+Additional public support is urgently needed to help us reach more people and save lives.

 UNHCR is leading a coordinated effort across the region to protect Yemenis who have been forced to flee.
 This includes emergency relief and shelter for those escaping escalations in the conflict, and ongoing care such as education and healthcare.